 Embarkation is at Pointe Jerome on the coastal road between Mahebourg and Pointe d’Esny.
 There is ample parking at Pointe Jerome and you won’t need a map.
 You can see Ile aux Aigrettes on the left in the image below.

 Pointe Jerome parking

 The Mauritian Wildlife foundation visitor’s center is across the road from Pointe Jerome.
-It’s where you can pay for your Eco Tour and collect your voucher.
+This is the meeting point for the fascinating Ile aux Aigrettes Eco Tour.

 Mauritian Wildlife Foundation visitor's center

 You can only visit the nature reserve on a Mauritian Wildlife Foundation tour.
 The Eco Tours are conducted by a MWF ranger and last about 2 hours.
 At the end of the tour you’ll visit the museum with its display of life-size bronzes.
 Maybe buy a souvenir from their shop.